iotaledger/access-server/iota/policy-server/README.md

-# IOTA POLICY SERVER
+# POLICY SERVER
 ## Overview
 Interface server for managing delegation policies on IOTA tangle.
-It accepts REST and TCP requests and communicates with IOTA IRI node for storing policies and local SQL database where their tangle addresses are stored.
+It is able to manage REST and TCP requests and communicates with IOTA IRI node for storing policies and local SQL database where their tangle addresses are stored.

 ## 1. Compiling
-Server is written in `TypeScript`, so to be able to run it, it must be compiled to `JavaScript` using `TypeScript` compiler.
+Server is written in `TypeScript`.
+To run it, server must be compiled to `JavaScript` using `TypeScript` compiler.
 Make sure you have `TypeScript` compiler installed on your sistem and run it in root directory:
 ```bash
 tsc
 ```